datinc/DATBlurSegue/README.md

 DATBlurSegue
 ============

-Present a modal controller with presenting controller blurred underneath
+Present a modal controller using a segue with presenting controller blurred underneath